soundpress/RulesOfNYC/docs/c01/index.rst

    (1) Unless otherwise specifically exempted by Law, no boiler shall be permitted in the same area or space where dry cleaning units are located unless such boiler shall be enclosed in a one-hour fireproof enclosure.

-   (2) All ceilings of all such boiler rooms as provided in § 5-01(f)(1) shall be fire-retarded with one-hour fire resistive material.
+   (2) All ceilings of all such boiler rooms as provided in 2 RCNY § 5-01(f)(1) shall be fire-retarded with one-hour fire resistive material.

    (3) All openings from any such dry cleaning establishment on the course of a fire escape shall be equipped with a fireproof self-closing door or fireproof window assembly.